lrmkang/MO-IT101-Group31/README.md

 Employee details &amp; Payroll Calculator

 **Team Details**
+Myje Montañez:
-Myje Montañez - assigned to Sub-task 1 - Employee details presentation development & Hours worked calculation development.
+MS2: Assigned to Sub-task 1 - Employee details presentation development & Hours worked calculation development.
 (All the other members also helped, giving inputs and suggestions)
+Terminal Assessment: Sub-task 1 - Running the system to test functionality and Sub-task 4 - Checking and running the system to test functionality

+Patrick Platon:
-Patrick Platon - assigned to Sub-task 2 - Gross wage calculation development (All the other members also helped, giving inputs and suggestions)
+Assigned to Sub-task 2 - Gross wage calculation development (All the other members also helped, giving inputs and suggestions)
+Terminal Assessment: Sub-task 2 -  Doing QA testing -  Testing the system letting the Devs and Users test it to find any flaws both don't see and Sub-task 4 - Checking and running the system to test functionality

+Monica Kristine Ang:
-Monica Kristine Ang - Assigned to Sub-task 3 - Net wage calculation development (All the other members also helped, giving inputs and suggestions)
+Assigned to Sub-task 3 - Net wage calculation development (All the other members also helped, giving inputs and suggestions) Terminal Assessment: Sub-task 3 - Debugging based on feedback and Sub-task 4 - Checking and running the system to test functionality

 **Program Details**
 The MotorPH Payroll System is a Java console program that processes employee payroll using data from CSV files.
 The system first asks the user to log in using a username and password.
 The two valid users are employee and payroll_staff.
 If the login credentials are incorrect, the program ends.